 - This module also requires .NET Framework versions 4.7.2 or higher.
 Please upgrade to the latest .NET Framework available here.

-- Change the execution policy to unblock importing AzFilesHybrid module: Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
+- Change the execution policy to unblock importing the AzFilesHybrid module: Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser

 - Navigate to where AzFilesHybrid is unzipped and stored and run to copy the files into your module path: .\CopyToPSPath.ps1